finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

     composed of a taxonomy value and a taxonomy source.
 -   `domesticCurrencyIssued` Identifies that the Security must be denominated in the domestic currency of the issuer.
--   `listingType` Specifies the exchange, index or sector specific to listing of a security.
+-   `ListingType` Specifies the exchange, index or sector specific to listing of a security.

 Each of the `AssetCriteria` data attributes in the model provides